stevejhiggs/gulp-webpack-typescript-pipeline/README.md

 {
-  entryPoints, // required,  an array of bundlename to entrypoint location mappings, outputDir, // required,  where the resulting bundles get written, tsConfigFile, // optional, full path the tsconfig file for the project, otherwise we will just look in the root tsLintFile, // optional, full path to your tslint.json file isNodeLibrary // if set to true will output code suitable to be consumed by node rather than the browser externals, the packages to not include in the compiled output }
+  entryPoints, // required,  an array of bundlename to entrypoint location mappings, outputDir, // required,  where the resulting bundles get written, esLintFile, // optional, full path to your .eslintrc.js file isNodeLibrary // if set to true will output code suitable to be consumed by node rather than the browser externals, the packages to not include in the compiled output }